wassapaks/laravel_api_boilerplate_firebase/README.md

 ## Laravel API Boilerplate (Firebase Edition) for Laravel 11

 This is a starter kit you can use to build your first API in seconds.
 Built on top of Laravel 11 Framework.
+I have used this in one of my current project.
+This api required Firebase for authentication, but you can configure to use JWT, Cognito, Sanctum or its up to you.
+Sharing this as most of the components I used are also open source.

-In building this api, I have the following rest components I have in my checklist:
+In building this api, I have the following rest components checklist in mind:

 - Firebase Authentication
 - Created a basic Endpoint for CRUD